xesscorp/XuLA/FPGA/50/README.rst

         This design is used by GXSLOAD when it needs to read or write the contents of the SDRAM on the XuLA board.

+    ramintfc_jtag_new/:
+        This design is used by xsload.py when it needs to read or write the contents of the SDRAM on the XuLA board.

     sdram_test/:
         This design is a simple tester for the SDRAM that reports success or failure through the prototyping header rather than sending the status through the JTAG